eslint-community/eslint-plugin-security/docs/rules/detect-disable-mustache-escape.md

-# Detects "object.escapeMarkup = false", which can be used with some template engines to disable escaping of HTML entities (`security/detect-disable-mustache-escape`)
+# Detects `object.escapeMarkup = false`, which can be used with some template engines to disable escaping of HTML entities (`security/detect-disable-mustache-escape`)

 ⚠️ This rule _warns_ in the ✅ `recommended` config.